552ACNS/odst/README.md

 `nx docker {app}`

 Careful with this, due to that it pushes it up with the `:latest` tag.
-Add `--outputs=type=local` to not push built images up to registry.
+Add `--push=false` to not push built images up to registry.

 ### Migrate database via docker